Menu

 Section 1.
 Members shall be classified as follows:

-a.
-Signature Artist members
+1. Signature Artist members

-b.
-Associate members
+2. Associate members

 Section 2.
 Only those artists residing in one of the following: Delaware, District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Virginia or West Virginia are eligible to apply for Signature Artist membership.
 A Signature Artist member is a member in good standing whose works have been juried and accepted by the Board of Governors and is current on his/her dues.
-Signature Artist members may attend board and general meetings, have full voting privileges, may serve on the Board and on committees, may hold office, may participate in sponsored exhibits, may attend sponsored social functions, and may receive the newsletter.
+Signature Artist members may attend board and general meetings, have full voting privileges on Bylaws changes, may serve on the Board and on committees, may hold office, may participate in sponsored exhibits, may attend sponsored social functions, and may receive the newsletter.
 Signature Artist members have the privilege of using BWS with their signature on their paintings.
 New Signature Artist members may be accepted by submitting examples of their work to the Board of Governors for evaluation and recommendation.
 Signature artist membership is also available to artists who have been accepted into the Baltimore Watercolor Society Mid-Atlantic Regional Exhibition three times upon receipt of the annual dues and documentation of acceptance.

-Section 5.
+Section 6.
 Any Member whose conduct violates the standards or policies of the Baltimore Watercolor Society or endangers or compromises the welfare, reputation, objectives, or best interest of the Baltimore Watercolor Society may be expelled from the organization by a majority vote of the Board of Governors.

 ARTICLE III - DUES AND INCOME